We are improving the junctions in our borough to improve capacity and safety for pedestrians and cyclists.

 - Kenyon Road

-- Widening of footways around the junction
+- Widened footways around the junction to provide more space for pedestrians

-- Bus stop repositioned away from the junction (towards Wigan Town Centre on Kenyon Road)
+- Bus stop repositioned away from the junction (towards Wigan Town Centre on Kenyon Road).

 - Spencer Road West